icub-tech-iit/training-matlab-bldc-controller/1_Back-EMF_Voltage_of_a_BLDC_Motor/README.md

 A type of similarly structured motor is the permanent magnet synchronous machine, or PMSM.
 In a second step, we tried to replace the BLDC motor which produces a trapezoidal back-EMF with a PMSM motor which generates a sinusoidal back-EMF.
 Note that a different type of control algorithm is required to operate these motors (**Field Oriented Control - FOC**).
-The back-EMF if the equivalent PMSM motor is shown in the below picture.
+The back-EMF of the PMSM motor is shown in the below picture.

 <p align="center">